lyuheng/T-FSM/README.md

 F: required, the user-given support threshold

-T: required, the number of threads
+T: required, the number of threads, 32 by default

 MAXNODE: optional, parameter to constrain the maximum subgraph size (number of vertices)